 Lan Yu — An Extraordinary General of Ming Dynasty And A Victim of Politics

-Lan Yu (? — 1393) was an accomplished general of the early Ming Dynasty, who led the Ming's army and successfully won the Battle of Buir Lake that perished the Northern Yuan's remaining forces and contributed significantly to Ming's expansion on the southwest and northwest of China.
+Lan Yu (? — 1393) was an accomplished general of the early Ming Dynasty, who led the Ming's army and successfully won the Battle of Buir Lake, which perished the Northern Yuan's remaining forces and contributed significantly to Ming's expansion in the southwest and northwest of China.

 Besides his exceptional military success, Lan Yu was also a very close friend of the Ming's powerful crown prince and the father-in-law of another prince.

 However, the early departure of the crown prince changed everything.
 Plus Lan Ye's personality, he ended up as a tragic victim of politics that had to be buried with his best friend.

 Brilliant General Lan Yu and His Early Military Life

-There were two most talented and contributive generals in Emperor Zhu Yuanzhang’s army, who started serving in his army when he only had few soldiers.
+There were two most talented and contributive generals in Emperor Zhu Yuanzhang’s army, who started serving in his army when he only had a few soldiers.
 They were quite brave and extraordinary and played important roles in the establishment of the Ming Dynasty (1368 — 1644).

 One was the famous General Chang Yuchun (1330 — 1369), and Lan Yu (? — 1393) was his brother-in-law.

-Therefore, Lan Yu started his military life in Chang’s army, when he impressed Chang soon with his extremely braveness and decisiveness.
+Therefore, Lan Yu started his military life in Chang’s army, when he impressed Chang soon with his extreme braveness and decisiveness.

-Under Chang’s recommendation along with his remarkable military performance, Lan Yu then achieved more successes and had almost cooperated with all the amazing generals at that time.
+Under Chang’s recommendation along with his remarkable military performance, Lan Yu then achieved more success and almost cooperated with all the amazing generals at that time.

 He kept winning on battlefields and made great contributions to Ming's expansion.

-Besides Emperor Zhu Yuanzhang, Lan Yu was widely considered as one of the top three marshals in the early Ming Dynasty (the other two were Xu Da and Chang Yuchun).
+Besides Emperor Zhu Yuanzhang, Lan Yu was widely considered one of the top three marshals in the early Ming Dynasty (the other two were Xu Da and Chang Yuchun).

 Cavalry Army of the Ming Dynasty in the Painting "Ping Fan De Sheng Tu", Painted Around 1573－1620 － National Museum of China

 Establishment of the Northern Yuan Dynasty

-Among Lan Yu's invincible military accomplishments, the most noteworthy achievement was in Emperor Zhu Yuanzhang’s sixth Northern Expedition against the nomad government that was established by Genghis Khan’s Golden Family of the former Yuan Dynasty (1271 — 1368).
+Among Lan Yu's invincible military accomplishments, the most noteworthy achievement was the sixth Northern Expedition against the nomad government that was established by Genghis Khan’s Golden Family of the former Yuan Dynasty (1271 — 1368).